 College of Arts and Sciences

 The “pre-dental curriculum” is just a list of courses that are required for admission to dental school.
 It is NOT an academic major, a minor, or an emphasis area.
-The list of courses we describe here meet the course requirements for many dental schools; however, you should consult the specific dental schools to which you plan to apply for any variances.
+The list of courses we describe here meet the course requirements for many dental schools; however, students should consult the specific dental schools to which they plan to apply for any variances.

 Dental schools do not require a particular major.
 Although most pre-dental students choose an academic major in one of the sciences, such as Biological Sciences or the Biochemistry emphasis of Chemistry, other majors are acceptable including those in the humanities, social sciences, or business.
 Students should select the major in which they feel the most comfortable and in which they would like to work if they are not accepted into dental school.